brevzin/brevzin.github.io/_posts/2020-02-05-constexpr-array-size.md

   - span
 ---

+**Update from 2022**: my proposal to address this problem, [P2280](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2280r4.html) (Using unknown pointers and references in constant expressions
+), has been adopted for C++23.

 This issue was first pointed out to me by Michael Park, and mostly explained to me by T.C.